abdullahcayde/Portfolio_Projects/03 -  Data_Visualization_with_Python_Dash/README.md

 # Data Visualization Interfaces in Python with Dash <br>
-    - Used Dash core and Html components <br>
+    - Used Dash core and Html components
-    - Used callbacks to build interactive applications <br>
+    - Used callbacks to build interactive applications
-    - Deploy to Streamlit <br>
+    - Deploy to Streamlit